-7.9.1 Policy CP12 of the Core Strategy expects development proposals to 'have regard to the character, amenities and quality of an area', to 'conserve and enhance natural and heritage assets' and to 'ensure the development is adequately landscaped and is designed to retain, enhance or improve important existing natural features'.

-- 7.9.2 Policy DM6 of the Development Management Policies document sets out requirements in relation to trees, woodlands and landscaping and sets out that: - i) Proposals for new development should be submitted with landscaping proposals which seek to retain trees and other important landscape and nature conservation features.
+- 7.9.1 Policy CP12 of the Core Strategy expects development proposals to 'have regard to the character, amenities and quality of an area', to 'conserve and enhance natural and heritage assets' and to 'ensure the development is adequately landscaped and is designed to retain, enhance or improve important existing natural features'. - 7.9.2 Policy DM6 of the Development Management Policies document sets out requirements in relation to trees, woodlands and landscaping and sets out that: - i) Proposals for new development should be submitted with landscaping proposals which seek to retain trees and other important landscape and nature conservation features.
 Landscaping proposals should also include new trees and other planting to enhance the landscape of the site and its surroundings as appropriate. - ii) Development proposals on sites which contain existing trees and hedgerows will be expected to retain as many trees and hedgerows as possible, particularly those of local amenity or nature conservation value or hedgerows considered to meet the Hedgerow Regulations 1997. - iii) Development proposals should demonstrate that existing trees, hedgerows and woodlands will be safeguarded and managed during and after development in accordance with the relevant standards. - iv) Development should be designed in such a way as to allow trees and hedgerows to grow to maturity without causing undue problems of visibility, shading or damage.

-Development likely to result in future requests for significant topping, lopping or felling will be refused. - v) Planning permission will be refused for any development resulting in the loss or deterioration to protected woodland (including ancient woodland), protected trees (including aged or veteran trees) and hedgerows, unless conditions can be imposed to secure their protection. - 7.9.3 The application site contains a number of trees which are protected by Tree Preservation Order 217.
+- Development likely to result in future requests for significant topping, lopping or felling will be refused. - v) Planning permission will be refused for any development resulting in the loss or deterioration to protected woodland (including ancient woodland), protected trees (including aged or veteran trees) and hedgerows, unless conditions can be imposed to secure their protection. - 7.9.3 The application site contains a number of trees which are protected by Tree Preservation Order 217.
 The application was supported by a Tree Survey Report prepared by Patrick Stileman.
 The Landscape Officer was consulted on the application and initially raised an objection to the proposed development.
-Following the initial objection by the Landscape Officer, the applicant provided an Arboricultural Impact Plan numbered DS10101701.03 and the Landscape Officer was re-consulted and considered that the Arboricultural Impact Plan submitted provided a much better level of tree information, and in particular addressed how the constraints posed by both on and off-site trees will be addressed.
-The Landscape Officer therefore withdrew their initial objection and recommended approval subject to a pre-commencement condition requiring a method statement to be submitted and agreed in writing by the Local Planning Authority. - 7.9.4 Following the Committee meeting held in October an additional site plan referenced 18FEAN SP1G was submitted which shows that a total of 21 trees are proposed to be removed from the site as a result of the development.
-The trees identified for removal are all either category U (poor condition that cannot realistically be retained) or category C (low quality and value) trees and as such the Landscape Officer has raised no objection to their removal.
-The application also provides an opportunity for additional landscaping to be secured (a condition is included).
+Following the initial objection by the Landscape Officer, the applicant provided an Arboricultural Impact Plan numbered DS10101701.03 and the Landscape Officer was re-consulted.
+Whilst formal comments have not been received, it is anticipated that the additional information will have addressed concerns.